metapolator/metapolator/user-scenarios.md

 _Extend: add script (i.e. a writing system) support._
 * Packing list for developers:
  * metafont algorithm containing typographic knowledge of this script; implicit definition of typographical parameters
- * exception definition of so-called ‘universal’ parameters that really should not be applied to this script
+ * exception definitions of so-called ‘universal’ typographical parameters that really should not be applied to this script
  * unicode range affected by this script
  * default opentype features definition
- * generic skeleton set for all glyphs in this script
+ * generic skeleton set for all glyphs in this script (used for auto-trace and glyph set generation in scenario 3)
- * side bearings defaults for these glyphs.
+ * side bearings defaults for these glyphs (where this is required to make the script ‘work’).

 ### scenario 5b
 _Extend: add a custom algorithm._